d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 ![](dall-e-voting.png)

 This vote requires a supermajority (of 90%?
 I believe) to pass.
 The voters are the nodes participating in consensus, and their voting power is the ALGO they have as online stake.
 1 ALGO = 1 vote.
-If 90% of the ALGO participating in consensus decides to go for the next version of the protocol, then it is adopted network-wide.
+If 90% of the  LGO participating in consensus decides to go for the next version of the protocol, then it is adopted network-wide.

-The vote format is simple: upgrade to the latest version of algod to support the proposal, or abstain from upgrading to reject it.
+The vote format is simple: upgrade your node to the latest available version to support the proposal, or abstain from upgrading to reject it.
 If the required supermajority is not met by the end of the voting period, the protocol upgrade is rejected.

 _One more disclaimer: the above is from memory, do not base your dissertation on the exact details._